scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 ## Versioning (medium/high priority)

-Packages in Scikit-HEP should use one of the two following systems:
+Packages in Scikit-HEP should use one of the following systems:

-### Official PPA method
+### Git tags: official PyPA method

 One more section is very useful in your `pyproject.toml` file: